Intertextile Shanghai 2026

 Digital Printing has already shown how it is possible to print better and faster at a fraction of the environment impact that conventional printing has, but more can be done.

-Pretreatment of fabric is a must to make it receptive to direct to fabric digital inkjet printing.
+Pretreatment of fabric is a must to make it receptive to direct-to-fabric digital inkjet printing.
 Everyone does this by using a padding mangle and then passing the fabric through steam or gas or electrically heated drying chambers in line but this is not a compulsion if you can consider a higher capital outlay for the alternative – spraying instead of impregnating.
 Fabric can be spraying with the pre-treatment chemical mix instead of dipping or coating it.
 Savings in running costs are worth considering.

 The economy of space: Whereas the conventional stenter can be 20m long even if just 1 or 2 drying chambers are opted for, the compact spray system solution for the same task needs just 12 m2 and yet deliver 100 m/hour.
 This is enough to feed a medium-sized printing machine and that is all that a starter in digital inkjet printing is looking for – Quickstart with the reliable process.